-The purpose of this kit is the quantitative determination of rat GDNF in cell culture supernatants, cell lysates and serum only if used as directed.
+The purpose of this kit is the quantitative determination of human GDNF in cell culture supernatants, cell lysates, and guinea pig GDNF in serum only if used as directed.
 This kit has not been tested for other sample applications.
 Non-validated samples may contain immunoglobulins and other components that potentially interfere with this ELISA assay.
 Biosensis does not assume responsibility if this kit is used for unintended purposes.

-This ELISA kit is designed to measure the rat form of GDNF.
-For accurate quantification of GDNF in human and mouse samples, we recommend BEK-2222 and BEK-2229, which use human GDNF and mouse GDNF protein standards, respectively!
+This ELISA kit is designed to measure the human form of GDNF.
+For accurate quantification of GDNF in mouse and rat samples, we recommend BEK-2229 and BEK-2230, respectively!
 While all GDNF $Rapid^{TM}$ ELISA kits use the same capture and detection antibodies, the protein standards differ to reflect their use in either human or rodent samples.
+Note that due to a high degree of sequence homology, GDNF from other species may be quantified.